pratham2021/pratham-website/README.md

 # Personal Website Readme
 Hey there!
-I'm Pratham, a first year Data Science student at UC Irvine!
+I'm Pratham, a first year Software Engineering student at UC Irvine!

 I'm truly fascinated by software engineering and machine learning!